This incredible cranberry farm near Toronto is the perfect fall day trip

 While you won't see millions of cranberries sitting atop the water as depicted in an Ocean Spray ad, the process is entirely fascinating.
 It's also thirst-inducing — look at all those fresh cranberries coming out of the water — which is why you'll want to head to the tasting bar next.

-After you're done wading around and viewing the farmers at work, you can try out some of the cranberry wine sold on site.
+After you're done wading around and viewing the farmers at work, you can try out some of the cranberry wine sold on-site.
 It's a bit tart, but it actually does really well as the base for a sangria.
 You can also buy cranberries in bulk, of course.

 JW Muskoka.
-With files from Derek Flack.
+Written by Derek Flack.

 Join the conversation Load comments